11 new cases of Covid-19, hunt on for 'missing' Middlemore link

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-There are 11 new cases of Covid-19 in the community today, all of which are in Auckland.
+There are 11 new cases of Covid-19 in the community today, all in Auckland.

 This takes the total number of cases in the Delta outbreak to 879.